Parents cannot take their children out of school for term-time holidays without risking being fined, the highest court in the land has ruled.

 The case actually relates to a holiday taken two years ago - here's a brief rundown of how it got this far.

-- April 2015 - Jon Platt takes daughter to Disneyland Florida on family holiday during term time
+- April 2015 - Jon Platt takes daughter to Disney World in Florida on family holiday during term time

 - October 2015 - Mr Platt wins his case at Isle of Wight Magistrates Court that he should not have to pay the fine